Query String Builder API

 POST Endpoint

-Here are examples of how to call the Query String Builder API in different programming languages:
+How to call the Query String Builder API in different programming languages.

 curl -X POST \